The Petersson/Kuznetsov trace formula with prescribed local ramifications: Minimal vector, microlocal lifts and newforms

-Here we recall the microlocal lifts of \cite{nelson_microlocal_2016}, which is essentially the twisted newforms.
+Here we review the microlocal lifts from \cite{nelson_microlocal_2016}.
 For convenience, we mainly restrict ourselves to the case where the central character is trivial, but the approach can be easily extended to more general cases.